nbrownus/streamstash/README.md

         // Since this is the last thing in the filter there is no need to return event.next()
     })

+Filters get an integer name by default.
+If you want better error and telemetry reporting, give them a name.

 Remember, this is all pure Node.js.
 You can do any crazy exotic thing you want.
 Just remember that the more you do the slower each event is processed.